jpsca/pyceo/README.md

         manager.run(default='runserver')

-Go to examples/ and run
+Go to the examples/ folder and run

     python manage.py help